farrantch/Pipes/README.md

 The purpose of this project is to manage many CodePipeline's within an organization across multiple accounts.
 Each pipeline belongs to a Scope that logically separates the permissions of each pipeline.

 ## Set up the master pipeline
-You will need 3 AWS accounts:
+By default, this uses 3 AWS environments (ideally seperated accounts):
    - cicd
    - dev
    - prod